distributedweaknessfiling/DWF-workflow/README.md

 # About DWF

 DWF is not approved of, by, or affiliated with MITRE.
-DWF is community project to assign security identifiers.
+DWF is community project to assign security identifiers that are widely used and compatible with existing systems.
 We would love it if you joined us!

-DWF IDs take the form of CAN or CVE, then a 4 digit year YYYY, then an integer identifier XXXXXXX.
-The integers start at 1000000, anything below one million is a MITRE CVE ID.
-Anything above one million is a DWF ID.
-So for example CVE-2021-1000000.
-Read below to understand the difference between CAN and CVE.

 # Workflow and tools

 This repo is for defining workflow policy and storing the tooling to enforce that policy.

-For requesting CVE IDs, please see the project page at https://iwantacve.org
+For requesting DWF Identifiers (including CAN and CVE compatible Identifiers), please see the project page at https://iwantacve.org

 The FAQ can be found here